“Couture Law PA fought

 Filing a personal injury claim in Palm Bay

 In many cases, the best approach to obtaining the largest amount of compensation for a personal injury accident is to file a claim in civil court.
 Your Palm Bay personal injury lawyer will help you make informed decisions about your legal options.
 If filing a civil lawsuit is the best option for you, your attorney will gather all the important facts of your case, compile evidence, and represent you in all pre-trial and civil court proceedings.
-Florida imposes a four-year statute of limitation on most personal injury cases.
+Florida imposes a two-year statute of limitation on auto accidents and wrongful death cases, and four years on most other personal injury cases.
 By choosing to work with a Florida accident attorney, you will have peace of mind in knowing the attorney will work diligently to file all required legal documents correctly and on time.

 Our Palm Bay personal injury lawyers represent accident victims who have been injured by another party’s negligence.
 Contact us to receive a free, no-obligation case evaluation.
 We will treat your case with discretion and provide a courteous, professional experience.
 Let us fight for your right to compensation while you focus on healing!

 In Palm Bay, car accidents are the most common type of personal injury.
 Other examples of personal injury accidents include: